-Working with Center for Lost Arts, a Chicago co-working community, 2017 Masters Thesis Students in Architecture and Interior Architecture made use of equipment and expertise from the city's creative community to develop their research into immersive installations for the Department's Design Show at Block 37 in Downtown Chicago.
+Working with Lost Arts, a Chicago co-working community, 2017 Masters Thesis Students in Architecture and Interior Architecture made use of equipment and expertise from the city's creative community to develop their research into immersive installations for the Department's Design Show 2017 at Block 37 in Downtown Chicago.

-In a diverse range of projects that utilized skills in areas from carpentry to 3D printing, to textiles, Center for Lost Arts gave students access to an expanded network of professional experience and expertise to support their work.
+In a diverse range of projects that utilized skills in areas from carpentry to 3D printing to textiles, Lost Arts gave students access to an expanded network of professional experience and expertise to support their work.

 Sarah Muzammil Aziz (MArch 2017)

 When visiting my family homes in England and Pakistan over the winter break, I was both shocked and saddened by how much these familiar places had become displaced by time, memory, and experience - notions that I take for granted, and this became the start of my thesis - the act of preserving the in effable.
 These diagrammatic perambulations of my family’s dwellings becomes a form of social cartography that allows for me peer into the vast and uncanny world of their communal and individual architectural imagination.
 In order to visualize these perpetually altering, and fragmenting landscapes, where time and place conflate into a single moment, I will be using several temporal registers that allow for the simultaneity of all of these conditions to exist at once…overlaid and deconstructed drawings of The Building, stroboscopic models of banal / sacred anachronistic architectural objects and three-dimensional cubist paintings.
 See more of Sarah's work here.